roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service discovery DNS/Optimize DNS resolution for an ACK cluster.md

 -   **ClusterFirstWithHostNetwork**: This policy indicates that a pod in the host network uses the ClusterFirst policy.
 If you do not specify a policy for a pod, the pod uses the Default policy.
 -   **None**: This policy indicates that a pod ignores the DNS settings of the cluster.
 You must customize the DNS setting by setting the dnsConfig field.

 If the first resolution attempt fails, autopath splits the suffixes to make another attempt.
-The resolution is complete within 2 attempts \(one for an IPv4 address and one for an IPv6 address\).
+The resolution is complete within two attempts \(one for an IPv4 address and one for an IPv6 address\).

 **Note:**

 -   For Kubernetes 1.16 and later, autopath is automatically enabled when you create a Kubernetes cluster.
 Earlier Kubernetes versions do not support this feature.
--   The autopath add-on reduces the CPU usage of the CoreDNS pod, but increases the memory usage of the pod.
-In a 1000-node and 10000-pod cluster, the CoreDNS pod consumes less than 100 MiB of memory.
+-   The autopath add-on reduces the CPU usage of the CoreDNS pods, but increases the memory usage of the pods.
+In a 1000-node and 10000-pod cluster, the CoreDNS pods consume less than 100 MiB of memory.

 **Use autopath**